'Never did I think I would be awarded for an act of charity': Tasmanian Rachel Bessant recognised for her work for children, needy people

 Tasmanian resident Rachel Bessant vividly recalls how emotionally affected she was upon watching on the television how a landslide buried alive an entire school - 226 children and teachers - and took the lives of a total of 1,126 people in Guinsaugon, Southern Leyte.

-Since then Ms Bessant has been regularly sending items - from clothes, food to wheelchairs and hospital beds and eventually founded her charity the Filipino Needy Children’s Fund to provide more charity for children and needy people in the Philippines including feeding program for about 3,000 school children.
+Since then Ms Bessant has been regularly sending items - from clothes, and food to wheelchairs and hospital beds and eventually founded her charity the Filipino Needy Children’s Fund to provide more charity for children and needy people in the Philippines including feeding programs for about 3,000 school children.
 A charitable act she never thought would give her recognition.

 Filipino Needy Children Fund